SYSU-STAR/H2-Mapping/README.md

 --result_file $OUTPUT_FOLDER
 ```

+**Note: If you want to evaluate the rendering error in your custom dataset, you should emulate the structure of `mapping/src/dataset/replica.py` and create a corresponding `MY_DATA.py` file.
+Additionally, ensure to include a line in the config file specifying the dataset as `dataset: MY_DATA`.**

 ### Visualization

 Provided that you have configured the saving of intermediate results by adjusting the **"save_ckpt_freq"** parameter in the configuration file, you can employ the code to visualize the ongoing process.
 This functionality allows you to observe the progression of the intermediate results.